a-karma/Bogor_Workshop/DAY_1/Session2.md

 ```sh
 paste names.txt aff_status.txt > corrected_instructors_list.tsv
 ```
+The `paste` command is a versatile tool that combines text from multiple files.
+It's particularly useful for merging data, and comparing files.

 The series of commands presented above acts as a single unit to accomplish the required task.
 Therefore we can transform them into a script that we can re-use.
 ```sh